Swedish Pension funds AP1-4

 AP1-4 are four of the six state-owned pension funds in Sweden.
 Sweden’s pension system has two tiers: five buffer funds and a premium pension system.
 The five buffer funds (AP1-4 and AP6) work on a pay-as-you-go system in which current pension contributions pay current income pension benefits.
 These buffer funds should provide spare capital for when state pension funds payments exceed tax revenues, when an ageing population increases demands on the pension system.[i]

 On 1 January 2007, the Ethical Council was established for the National Swedish Pension Funds.
-This committee monitors and analyses the portfolio holdings of AP1-4 Funds to ensure that portfolio companies are not a party to crimes against international conventions to which Sweden is a signatory.[i]
-AP1-4 only excludes investments in companies producing nuclear weapons for states that are not signatories to the Non-Proliferation Treaty.[ii]
+This committee monitors and analyses the portfolio holdings of AP1-4 Funds to ensure that portfolio companies are not a party to crimes against international conventions to which Sweden is a signatory.[ii]
+AP1-4 only excludes investments in companies producing nuclear weapons for states that are not signatories to the Non-Proliferation Treaty.[iii]

 The exclusion policy applies to all assets managed by AP1-4.
-External asset managers are also required to comply with the policy.[iii]
+External asset managers are also required to comply with the policy.[iv]

 AP1-4 currently does not have a publicly available exclusion list, but the Ethical Council has a public list with recommendations for exclusion which is followed by all four funds.
 This list includes the following companies active in “aerospace and defence”: Elbit Systems Ltd; L-3 Communications Hlds, Inc; Orbital[v]; Singapore Technologies Engineering, and Textron Inc.[vi]

 We commend AP1-4 for adopting a public policy on nuclear weapons.
 We recommend AP1-4 apply its policy to all nuclear weapons producing companies, regardless of their country of origin.
 We recommend that AP1-4 divest from the nuclear weapon producing companies in which it holds shares and bonds.
 We look forward to engaging with AP1-4, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 AP1-4 have a leaky policy on nuclear weapons.
 Tell them to fix it!Read the petition

 Send this email!